 An Overview of Neck Lumps

-A good starting point is to decide whether the lump is infected or not.
-If it is infected, it will need ENT input sooner (via ENT emergency clinic or A&E) than if it is not.
+In the emergency setting, a good starting point is to decide whether the lump is infective or not.
+If it is, it will need ENT input sooner (via ENT emergency clinic or A&E) than if it is not.
+If a lump is not infective, the next priority is to consider whether it could represent a malignancy.
+Potentially malignant neck lumps should be seen in a consultant-led head and neck clinic, and not in ENT emergency clinic.
+However occasionally malignancies can present via the emergency department.

 The Memorial Sloan-Kettering Cancer Centre boundaries